GiovanniBaccichet/DNCS-HTTP3/README.md

 | Web page        | HTTP/3 + QUIC | 192.168.2.2 | 85, 455 |
 | Video streaming | HTTP/3 + QUIC | 192.168.2.2 | 86, 456 |

 As shown in the table above, the IP address is the same across all the Docker instances, begin executed by the same VM.
-The ports from 81 to 85 will forward the port 80 from the container, while the ports from 451 to 456 will forward the port 443 from the container.
+The ports from 81 to 85 will forward the port 80 from the container, while the ports from 451 to 456 will forward the port 443 from the container (by the way, these parameter can be modified with ease in the `docker_deploy.sh` script).

 #### Creation 🧱